hryer/hryer/README.md

 <img width="150" src="https://hryer.dev/static/f66ac6e383dffaf71951359edcd776c6/69a04/harry_cartoon.png" />
 <br />
 I'm a Platform Engineer at eFishery 🐟.
-Currently focusing on web technologies, and sometimes I learn about cloud technologies.
+Currently focusing on web technologies, and blockchian technologies.
 I live in Bandung, Indonesia right now.
 If you're in Bandung want to drink coffee ☕  with me just hit me up.
-Let's Talk and I'll be your tourguide!
+Let's Talk and I'll be your tourguide !

 ## 🤙 Have a questions or Hire me?
 Message me on: